Delinquency Case Rate Trends

 [Text only] [Excel file]

-- Most of the increase in drug offense case rates occurred between 1991 and 1996, during which time the rate increased more than 150%.
+- Most of the increase in drug offense case rates occurred between 1991 and the mid-1990s, during which time the rate increased more than 150%.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: